 deploy a third such diplomat to the Far East.
 However, this promising start was derailed when Bělobrádek resigned in December 2017.
 No other politician continued Bělobrádek's plan to build up a network of science diplomats and formulate a strategic framework for their work in the area.
 Thus, although there is a clear need for more science diplomats, the Czech Republic continues to have only two of them, whose work lacks clear leadership and sustained political support.
-The overall situation of Czech science diplomacy continues to be based on unsystematic decision making and the individual interests of diplomats.
+The overall situation of Czech science diplomats,